- Former chairman of the Democratic National Committee

 - “Citizen Action reportedly paid $100,000 to Martin Davis’ November Group after receiving $150,000 from the AFL-CIO‘s Richard Trumka, which he allegedly received from the Teamsters.
 This $100,000 reportedly went to help pay for a large direct-mail effort that the November Group was executing for the Carey campaign.”

-In 2009 McAuliffe ran for governor of Virginia and lost; he ran again in 2013 and emerged victorious.
-In that latter campaign, he received a $120,000 donation from Chinese businessman Wang Wenliang, a former delegate to China’s National People’s Congress, described by CNN as “the country’s ceremonial legislature.”
-In May 2016, CNN reported that the FBI was investigating McAuliffe “over whether donations to his gubernatorial campaign” – most notably by Wenliang – “violated the law.”
+(8) During his 2013 gubernatorial campaign in Virginia, McAuliffe received a $120,000 donation from Chinese businessman Wang Wenliang, a former delegate to China’s National People’s Congress, described by CNN as “the country’s ceremonial legislature.”
+In May 2016, CNN reported that the FBI was investigating McAuliffe “over whether donations to his gubernatorial campaign” – most notably by Wenliang – had “violated the law.”
 Wenliang had also pledged $2 million to the Clinton Foundation, whose Clinton Global Initiative counted McAuliffe among its board members.

 “During the closing days of then-Democratic Gov. Tim Kaine‘s tenure in 2009, McAuliffe sought approval from the Virginia Economic Development Partnership, or VEDP, to help create an Immigrant Investor Regional Center in Sussex County.
 A Regional Center designation would have allowed McAuliffe to raise money for his new GreenTech electric car company from Chinese nationals, who would then receive visas to live in America after they invested in McAuliffe’s company.